thorinaboenke/surveytool/README.md

 - Creating surveys with a title and an arbitrary amount of questions/rating categories
 - Delete option for surveys and single questions
 - Dashboard with all created surveys of a user
+- display when the survey was created
-- Overview page for each survey with the number of participants and average scores
+- dynamic page for each survey with the number of participants and average scores
-- dynamic url for filling out the survey (anonymously)
+- dynamic page for filling out the survey (anonymously)
 - rating options 1-5 for each question/category
 - progress tracker, thank you message
-- (nice to have) possibility for free text feedback, display when the survey was created
+- (nice to have) possibility for free text feedback

 ## Database schema, writing migrations 💻